geanders/test-repo/Week_2_Meeting/CommandLineCheatSheet.md

 ## mkdir

 "Make directory".
-Make a new (sub)directory in whatever directory you're in (which you can figure out using `pwd`).
+Make a new (sub)directory in whatever directory you're in (which, again, you can figure out using `pwd`).
 For example, to make a new subdirectory called "Week_1_Meeting" in whatever directory I'm working in, I would type:

 ```
 mkdir Week_1_Meeting